nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC-09 Mark Attendance**

 **MSS**
-1. Teacher enters the mark command
+1. Teacher enters the mark command.
-2. EdUConnect marks all the students attendance, incrementing it by 1
+2. EdUConnect marks all the students attendance, incrementing it by 1.

     Use case ends.

 **Use case: UC-10 Unmark Attendance**

 **MSS**
-1. Teacher enters the unmark command with the index(es) of the student(s) to unmark
+1. Teacher enters the unmark command with the index(es) of the student(s) to unmark.
-2. EduConnect unmarks the specified student(s) attendance, decrementing it by 1
+2. EduConnect unmarks the specified student(s) attendance, decrementing it by 1.

     Use case ends.

 **Extensions**
 * 1a.
-Teacher doesn't specify any indexes
+Teacher doesn't specify any indexes.
   * 1a1.
 EduConnect displays an error message.

     Use case ends.
 * 1b.
-Teacher specifies an invalid index
+Teacher specifies an invalid index.
   * 1b1.
 EduConnect displays an error message.

     Use case ends.
 * 1c.
-Teacher specifies an index of a Student with 0 days attendance
+Teacher specifies an index of a Student with 0 days attendance.
   * 1c1.
 EduConnect displays an error message, e.g. "Only students who have attended at least one day can be unmarked".

     Use case ends.